-Discard information was not routinely incorporated into the assessment prior to benchmarking by WKFLAT in 2011.
+Discard information was not routinely incorporated into the assessment prior to benchmarking by WKFLAT (ICES, 2011).
 At that working group, estimates were made of discarded numbers-at-age since 2004.
-At WKIRISH 2017, a model was used to estimate discards numbers prior to 2004 taking into account the change in minimum landing size, and long-term declining trend in size-at-age.
+At WKIrish3 (ICES, 2017), a model was used to estimate discards numbers prior to 2004 taking into account the change in minimum landing size, and long-term declining trend in size-at-age.

-WKIRISH 2017 considered the available information about discard survival in plaice, and concluded that it was appropriate to multiply the estimated discards by 0.6 before applying the assessment, to reflect that around 40% of plaice are estimated to survive after discarding.
+WKIrish3 2017 considered the available information about discard survival in plaice, and concluded that it was appropriate to multiply the estimated discards by 0.6 before applying the assessment, to reflect that around 40% of plaice are estimated to survive after discarding.

-B.2 Biological sampling
+B.2.
+Biological sampling

-B.2.1 Maturity
+B.2.1.
+Maturity

-WKIRISH 2017 considered the information available on maturity-at-age, and considered that there were insufficient new data to revise the existing estimates of maturityat-age.
+WKIrish3 2017 considered the information available on maturity-at-age, and considered that there was insufficient new data to revise the existing estimates of maturityat-age.
 The maturity ogive used in the assessment of this stock is shown in Table A1.